 It is always a great idea to create a full dinner and serve it in the same baking dish.
 Stuffed Peppers are not only delicious but easy to put together.
 You also have a choice of adding your favorite rice dish or quinoa recipe or serve it with a side salad.

 Making any dish with bell peppers is original.
-I say original because that is one particular ingredient that most of us don’t think about making often.
+I say original because that is one particular ingredient that most of us often don’t think about making.
 Although there are tons of different recipes, it is not as popular as lasagna, for example.

 The ingredients you need to make stuffed peppers